containers/buildah/docs/buildah-run.md

 will convert /foo into a `shared` mount point.
 The propagation properties of the source mount can be changed directly.
 For instance if `/` is the source mount for `/foo`, then use `mount --make-shared /` to convert `/` into a `shared` mount.

+**--workingdir** *directory*

+Temporarily set the working *directory* for the running process.
+Unlike `buildah config --workingdir`, the workingdir will not persist to later calls to `buildah run` or the built image.

 NOTE: End parsing of options with the `--` option, so that other